knzhou/academic-kickstart/content/videos/videos.md

 +++

-Here's some fun stuff you can find on YouTube.
+Here are some fun videos and videogames.

 ### Progress
 - [Around the Corner](https://www.youtube.com/watch?v=yYAw79386WI) (0:10)